elenderg/PAL-1000/cal-4700-portugues/Plain Portuguese Programming.md

 ## POSSESSIVES

 ```
-Possessives are normally used to access fields in records.
-Like this:
+Possessives are normally used to access fields in records. É bem assim:
 ```
 ```
 something's field name